ophian/Sliver/sliver/README.md

 * Sidebars left, Sidebars right, no Sidebars via templates config.
 * Additional middle, top, footer Sidebars via admin panel plugin section.
-* Use new HTML5 semantic as general structure wrappers, be ready for new media elements, offering rich, interactive experience, and use new CSS3 features
+* Use HTML5 semantic as general structure wrappers, be ready for new media elements, offering rich, interactive experience, and uses CSS3 features.

 ## Setup:

 Sliver uses HTML5 and CSS3 features and ships with some external libs.

-* **Config:** Sliver has multiple options to configure your template, as using Google webfonts, jquery, Google analytics etc.
+* **Config:** Sliver has multiple options to configure your template, as using Google CDN webfonts, local jQuery and corresponding libs, Google Analytics etc.

 ## Structure: